-A slow growing shrub that is very adaptable to soil moisture and light requirements.
+A slow-growing shrub that prefers slightly acidic soil and full sun to part shade.
 Produces tiny white and pink bell-shaped flowers in the spring followed by wild blueberries.
-All parts of this plant are edible; the berries are small but very tasty and can be eaten raw or cooked.
-We suggest having more than one to produce a higher number of berries.
+All parts of this plant are edible.
+The berries are small but very tasty and can be eaten raw or cooked.
+We suggest having more than one plant to produce a higher number of berries.
 Salt tolerant.
 Produces brilliant red fall foliage.
-Requires soil that is acidic; adding peat moss or White Pine needles at the base of the shrub will help lower soil pH.
+Add peat moss or White Pine needles at the base of the shrub to help lower soil pH.
 Plant alongside other non-competitive plant species.

 Read more about growing blueberries here, courtesy of the Halton Region Master Gardeners.

 Ontario Hardiness Zone: 3 to 7 (Find out your Hardiness Zone here)